-we We’ve got some exciting news: UFE is just as effective at treating fibroids as myomectomy surgery!
+Fibroid surgery vs UFE: how can you choose?
+Well, we’ve got some exciting news that may help!
+UFE is just as effective at treating fibroids as myomectomy surgery!

 Uterine fibroids are muscular tumors that develop in the wall of the uterus.
 They’re typically non-cancerous, and may go unnoticed by some women.
 Symptoms of fibroids include heavy menstrual bleeding, frequent urination and pain during sex.
 Women with fibroids may also have a hard time becoming or remaining pregnant.

-In this study, researchers looked at data from 950 women, half of whom had UFE and half who had a myomectomy to treat fibroids.
+In one recent study, researchers looked at data from 950 women, half of whom had UFE and half who had a myomectomy to treat fibroids.
 Both groups of women gave health updates for the following seven years.

 After reviewing the data, the findings were pretty clear: the procedures were similarly effective fibroid treatments.
 Seven years after the procedures, women in both groups had higher hemoglobin levels.
 Hemoglobin rose because heavy bleeding improved.